Omori (video game): Awards

 Omori received two Honorable Mentions at the 2021 Independent Games Festival.
 It was also nominated for three categories in DreamHack's 2021 "Dreamies" awards, winning the "Daringly Dramatic" prize.

 Sales

 In Japan, the Nintendo Switch version of Omori sold 2,903 physical copies within its first week of release, making it the nineteenth bestselling retail game of the week in the country.
 On December 31, 2022, the game's official Twitter account announced that Omori had sold one million copies.

 Related media

 Omocat made partnerships with companies for Omori merchandise, such as Nendoroid plastic figures.

+Manga

-In November 2023, it was announced that a manga adaptation of the game by Nui Konoito would be released in Kodansha's Monthly Afternoon magazine.
-The first chapter released on June 24, 2024.
+In November 2023, it was announced that a manga adaptation of the game would be released in Kodansha's seinen manga magazine Monthly Afternoon.
+Illustrated by Nui Konoito, the manga began serialization on June 25, 2024.
+Kodansha has collected its chapters into individual tankōbon volumes.
+The first volume was released on November 21, 2024.
+As of August 21, 2026, four volumes have been released.

+During their panel at Anime Expo 2025, Kodansha USA announced that they had licensed the manga for release in North America.
+The first volume was released on March 17, 2026.